motorcycle 101 guides

 4.3 Nevada Motorcycle License Test

 The first time you take the Nevada motorcycle license test, you will have to pay a fee of $25.
-If you have to retake the test, you will need to pay $10 for each attempt.
+If you have to retake the test, you will need to pay $10 for each additional attempt.

 Written Portion: